 Stardate 5121.0: The Enterprise is ordered to evacuate a research outpost in the Minarian system whose sun will go nova.
 When the attempts to contact the station fail, Kirk, Spock and McCoy beam down and find that the crew is gone.
 Then a transporter locks on to the three officers and beams them into an area where they are being held captive by two Vians - together with a mute woman whom McCoy nicknames "Gem".
 The Vians have already tortured the crew of the research outpost to death, and they intend to continue their cruel experiments with the Enterprise landing party.
 After Kirk has been hurt, Gem turns out to be an empath and absorbs his pain.
 The crew's subsequent attempt to escape together with Gem fails and is obviously part of the Vians' plan.
 When it comes to the final test, McCoy disables Kirk and then Spock with a hypospray and thereby "volunteers" to be the victim.
 Kirk and Spock finally manage to transport themselves into the torturing area, where McCoy is already dying.
 The Vians' actual goal, however, is to test Gem's ability to overcome her instinct of self-preservation and help McCoy, which she does eventually.
 When Kirk and Spock manage to overwhelm them and end the cruel scheme, the Vians concede that are satisfied now.
 In their view Gem has proven that of all inhabitants of the Minarian system her race is worthy of being saved.

 This episode never gets really exciting, because we have seen the crew in the hands of superior alien captors so many times before.
-Only the deaf-mute character of Gem is a novel idea in this story, as well as the fact that for once the aliens' intent is not to keep the crew as pets or as slaves.
-Well, the depiction of Gem's empathy with her exaggerated gestures is overly melodramatic, even kitschy at times.
-But even though she represents the gender cliché of a passive and compassionate woman (just imagine a man in her role!), I liked her character.
+The only difference is that this time the aliens' intent is not the usual one, which would be to keep the crew as their pets or slaves.
+I also like the deaf-mute Gem because she is a new kind of character.
+Yet, the depiction of Gem's empathy with her exaggerated gestures is overly melodramatic, even kitschy at times.
+But even though she represents the gender cliché of a passive and compassionate woman (just imagine a man in her role!), she benefits the story.
 I only wonder: Was she aware, at any time, that it would be up her to save her whole people?
 This question remains unanswered.

 As the Vians' plan ensues with its unusual cruelty we have to wonder what in the world the very advanced (but clearly not very enlightened) Vians are going to accomplish.
 When it becomes clear that they are testing Gem's abilities, rather than the crew of the Enterprise, this is still rather satisfying.
 But the ultimate resolution, that they are going to evacuate Gem's race but need confirmation that they are worthy of being saved, comes as a big disappointment.
 It is such a pathetic excuse that as soon as there is a lot at stake it is allowed to throw overboard all ethical concerns and torture people to death to achieve a goal.
 The quite conciliatory ending of the episode does not work at all with me, because not only do the Vian killers get away with their cruel methods; also millions of people will have to die because of the Vians' arbitrary decision to save just Gem's race, and because of the Federation obviously doing nothing.